JuliaData/DataFrames.jl/docs/src/man/basics.md

 and column element types as `german` but with zero rows.
 On the other hand `empty!` function removed all rows from `german` in-place and made each of its column empty.

-## Getting basic information about a data frame
+## Getting Basic Information about a data frame

 In this section we will learn about how to get basic information on our `german` `DataFrame`: